NuSynth/GlideCLI/README.md

 * exit from menu
 * Change number of total questions on first study of a topic
 * Predicts the date a course will be completed by.
-* Allows users to win earlier completion dates.
+* Allows the user to make a weekly study schedule.
 * Now allows user to change the current date back to the previous, in case the study session starts after midnight.
 I also use this for debugging.

 GlideCLI is a command line interface application: